VivekaAryan/Cancer-classfiication-using-MLflow-and-DVC/README.md

 # Cancer Classfiication Using MLflow and DVC

 ## Workflow

-1. Update config.yaml
+1. Setting up Initial Directory structure and file
-2. Update secrets.yaml [optional]
+2. Requirements Installation
-3. Update params.yaml
+3. Logging and Exception
-4. Update the entity
+4. Creating frequently used functionalities in Utils
 5. Update the configuration manager in src config
 6. Udpate the components
 7. Update the pipeline